yassinelsawy/teacher-guide-generator/README.md

 # Teacher Guide Generator

-Teacher Guide Generator is a FastAPI + React application that converts uploaded lesson PDFs into structured, editable teacher guides using Google Gemini.
+Teacher Guide Generator is a FastAPI + React application that turns lesson PDFs into structured, editable teacher guides with Gemini, then opens them in a browser-based editor.

-## Website Features

-### Upload and Generation (Generator Page)

-- Drag-and-drop PDF upload with click-to-browse fallback.
-- PDF file type validation (`.pdf` only).
-- Multi-step progress spinner messages during generation:
+## What The App Does

+### Generator Page

-  - Uploading file
+- Upload a `.pdf` by drag-and-drop or file picker.
-  - PDF text extraction
-  - Gemini generation
-  - Finalization
-- Friendly inline error messages for invalid files, network failures, and backend errors.
-- Success state with auto-open behavior into the editor.
-- Manual `Open in Editor` button after generation.

-### AI Generation Pipeline

-- PDF text extraction using `pdfplumber`.
-- Gemini prompt designed to produce structured teacher-guide content.
-- Resilient model selection:
-  - primary model via `GEMINI_MODEL`
-  - fallback models via `GEMINI_MODEL_FALLBACKS`
-- Automatic retry with exponential backoff for quota/rate-limit responses.
-- One-time token handoff flow:
-  - `POST /upload` returns `{ token, file_name, guide }`
+- Extract readable text from the PDF and send it to Gemini.
+- Show progress while the app uploads, extracts text, generates content, and finalizes the guide.
-  - generated guide is stored server-side in a temporary in-memory token map
+- Return the generated guide in a one-time token flow and open it in the editor.
-  - editor retrieves it once via `GET /guide/{token}`

-### Guide Import on Generator Page

-- `Import Guide (.html)` button on the upload page.
-- HTML file parsing with `FileReader` and `DOMParser` before loading.
+- Import an existing guide from an HTML file and load it into the editor.
-- Imported guides are mapped into the existing editor schema, persisted to local storage, and opened in the editor.

-### Editor Experience
+### Editor

-- Structured teacher-guide editor built with React + TypeScript.
-- 9 editable sections:
+- Edit the guide in 9 structured sections:
   1. Lesson Info
-  2. Overview (Lesson Scenario)
+  2. Overview
   3. Learning Outcomes
   4. Preparation
   5. Outline Overview